amuhebwa/messenger-bot-tutorial/Tutorial.md

 2. Update your index.js so that instead of simply logging the incoming message, it calls the function to process it.

-    So change this line (it should be line 78):
+    You should change this line (it should be line 78):
     ```javascript
     console.log("Bot received message " + event.message.text);
     ```